putoutjs/printer/README.md

 ### `write`

-When are you going to output string you can use low-level function `write`:
+When you going to output string you can use low-level function `write`:

 ```js
 print(ast, {